isw-kudos/huddo-docs/docs/boards/troubleshooting/activity-migration.md

 ## Missing Long Descriptions

-This process will find links to long descriptions which were not imported correctly, mand attach missing long description content
+This process will find and fix cards with long descriptions which were not imported correctly due to an incorrect HTTP 404 response from the HCL Connections API
-> Note: this process requires images from our Docker repository with date tags on or after 2021-03-22
+> Note: this requires Boards images with date tags on or after 2021-03-22

 ### Process Overview